0wlie22/cli-quiz-framework/README.md

 ## Arguments

 -s START_QUESTION: The number of the first question in the quiz.
-Default is 1.
+The default is 1.

 -e END_QUESTION: The number of the last question in the quiz.
-Default is 285.
+The default is 285.

 -b BLOCK_NUMBER: If specified, only questions within the specified block will be included in the quiz.
 Each block contains 10 questions (e.g., -b 0 will include questions 1 to 10, -b 1 will include questions 11 to 20, and so on).